 When you assign as the designated administrator/master electrician to an electrical contracting company, you are accepting the responsibility to ensure the electrical contractor complies with all appropriate Washington state electrical laws and rules.

-To assign yourself as the designated administrator/master electrician to an electrical contractor or unassign yourself, you must submit a completed Change Assignment of Administrator/Master Certificate form (F503-009-000), along with the fee of $41.60.
+To assign yourself as the designated administrator/master electrician to an electrical contractor or unassign yourself, you must send us a completed Change Assignment of Administrator/Master Certificate form (F503-009-000), along with the fee of $44.00 by mail to the address on the form.

 Master electrician's certificates must be renewed every 3 years.
 Your certificate expires on your birthdate.
 You must complete 24 hours of L&I approved continuing education, including a minimum of 8 hours of code update and 4 hours of RCW/WAC review.